mgrand/smileyVars/README.md

 there are integrations with other libraries that you may find for convenient for your application.
 There is an [integration with the JDBC library's `PreparedStatement`](#integration-with-preparedstatement) class.
-There is an additional integration with the (Spring Framework's `JdbcTemplate`)[#integration-with-spring-frameworks-jdbctemplate] class.
+There is an additional integration with the [Spring Framework's `JdbcTemplate`](#integration-with-spring-frameworks-jdbctemplate) class.

 ### SmileyVars as a Stand-Alone Pre-Processor
 In this section, we show you how to use smileyVars as a stand-alone